-In reviewing the above, one issue that arises concerns the taxability of medicines used by doctors, nursing homes, hospitals and similar institutions in their practice in providing their professional services.
+In reviewing the above, one issue that arises concerns the taxability of medicines used by doctors, nursing homes, hospitals and similar institutions in their practice in providing professional services to their patients.

 A similar issue was addressed in 1997 in an unpublished decision by the South Carolina Court of Appeals in Associated Medical Specialist, P.A. v.
 South Carolina Tax Commission and South Carolina Department Of Revenue, SC Ct. of App., Unpublished Opinion No. 97-UP-447.